miker704/Strife/patches2.md

 - Added get route server membership when not in its dedicated server in server membership api util.
 - Added get route server membership that is dedicated to the server it belongs to in server membership api util.
 - Add a get route to check for server membership that returns a bool.
+- Added new routes to get dmserver membership data in dmserver membership api util.

 ### Other Changes

 - Added Link to Patch notes (this file) in the README.MD file